patgrasso/nyota/README.md

 # Nyota :stars:
 Nyota is an intelligent communication officer for your computer.
 She understands English and will carry out your every command.
 Well, only those commands you teach to her.

+Nyota is different from Siri and Google Now in that she is build for actionable commands.
+She is not a question bot, or a conversation AI (although those might make nifty plugins), but rather an officer who awaits commands from the captain of your computer, you, and carries them out.
+This project is inspired by the prospect of human-like interaction with computers.

 ## A Plugin-Based NLP